ADS-Frank/ExceptionHandling/ExceptionHandling.md

 }
 ```

-DONT - Throw base exceptions caught in the program.
-These provide not extra meaning as to why the exception was thrown.
+DONT - Throw base exceptions from public methods if they are ambiguous in meaning.

 ```java
 /**